gavandivya/NeogCampLevel1/FP-QuestionSet4/README.md

 2. You can make use of basic methods such as .length, toLowerCase(), toUpperCase() if needed.
 3. Do NOT use for-loops.

+### Questions

-4. Given an array, write an ES6 function that returns the total length of all the strings in an array.
+1. Given an array, write an ES6 function that returns the total length of all the strings in an array.

    ```jsx
    const strings = ["apple", "banana", "cherry", "date", "blueberry"];